florianneukirchen/qgis_adjust_style/README.md

 ### Change Color
 Adjusting colors works in the HSV color model.
 That means you can rotate the hue of the HSV colors as you would rotate a color wheel: set the degree of the rotation and hit "OK".
 The color grid above the slider works as a preview.

-To adjust saturation and value (= brightness), click on the respective plus and minus buttons.
-Be careful: You can't use the plus and minus button to undo the changes already made since the values of saturation and HSV value stay in the interval ranging from 0 to 255 and any color arriving at these borders can't be moved back in an consistent way.
+To adjust saturation and value (= brightness), click on the respective plus and minus buttons to adjust the respective value ± 5.
+Be careful: You can't use the plus and minus button to undo the changes already made since saturation and HSV value stay in the interval ranging from 0 to 255 and any color arriving at these borders can't be moved back in an consistent way.

 It is good practice to save the layer styles before using these buttons!

 ### Stroke Width
-Change the stroke width of lines and the borders of symbols of polygons and points with clicks on the plus and minus buttons.
+Change the stroke width of lines and the borders of polygon symbols and point symbols with clicks on the plus and minus buttons.

+Stroke width is increased/decreased by 5 %; the change is subtle and may only be visible after several clicks.
+Hairlines remain hairlines.

 ### Labels
 Note: Changing the color of layers also changes the color of labels (text, buffer and background).

 #### Font Size
-Use the plus / minus buttons to change the font size of labels in increments of 0.5 pt.
+Use the plus / minus buttons to change the font size of labels in increments of 5 %.

 #### Replace Font
 Choose the font family to be replaced and select a new font family.